rafael-santiago/kryptos/doc/MANUAL.md

 case the details will be explained by the field ``result_verbose`` from the passed ``kryptos_task_ctx``.

 The ``kryptos_run_cipher_poly1305`` function macro when validating data, it changes its allocation by adding or removing the tag.
-So when encrypting it changes the output from the task context, when decrypting it changes the input from the task context.
-So depending on your task action you need to take care on freeing the related buffer.
+So, when encrypting it changes the output from the task context, when decrypting it changes the input from the task context.
+So, depending on your task action you need to take care on freeing the related buffer.

 You can pass 256-bit keys without minding about nonce re-use issues.
 We always make a random nonce at this macro.
 Keys greater than 256-bits are "compressed" by xoring what exceeds with the effective supported 32 bytes.
-Anyway, personally I would not use Poly1305 with algorithms that requires keys greater than 256-bit.
+Anyway, personally I would not use Poly1305 with algorithms that require keys greater than 256-bit.
 It was designed thinking about 256-bit keys as its limit.

-Okay, I know: How can you could use Poly1305 with ChaCha20?
+Okay, I know: how can you could use Poly1305 with ChaCha20?
 Well, pretty easy, look:

 ```c
     #include <kryptos.h>